TinyMCE AI Models

 API Reference

-• Conversations – Use models in interactive AI discussions.
+Chat: Use models in interactive AI discussions and configure model selection.